jackimburgia/UpsertCore/README.md

+# .Net Upsert
-# The .NET Upsert Nuget package is for combined insert and update operations of strongly typed collections into SQL Server.
+The .NET Upsert Nuget package is for combined insert and update operations of strongly typed collections into SQL Server.
 Multirow deletes are possible, too.

 # Setup database